cosenal/cosenal.github.io/resume.md

 _Summer &rsquo;11_

-Built a component for the porting of the KDE feed reader Akregator to the storage service Akonadi introduced in KDE 4.
+Built a component for the porting of KDE feed reader Akregator to the storage service Akonadi.

 Teaching assistant